-One of the toughest areas for most people to stay organized is managing the constant deluge of paperwork that comes our way!
+One of the toughest areas to get organized is managing the constant deluge of paperwork that comes our way!
 The bills, junk mail, school fliers, forms that need to be completed- the stream is almost endless.
 Too often all of that paperwork ends up in piles all over the kitchen counter, the dining room table and any other available surface, because we don’t make the time to sort through it, or just aren’t sure what to keep around and what to recycle or toss in the trash.
-So today in our “How to Organize Your Life” series, we are going to talk about how to organize paperwork!
+Here's how busy Moms organize paperwork!

 Establish Containers to Organize Paperwork

 Before we can start sorting through the piles of paper- we need to have a system of containers in place- to store what we need, where we will need to access it.

 There needs to be one temporary holding place for all of the incoming paperwork- a place to dump the mail when you walk into the house, a place for kids to put their school fliers and other paperwork that they want for you to look at- so it helps to put a basket on the counter to store it all.
 That way you know you have ONE place to go to- and do all of your sorting.

 You can use a simple basket- or a great 3-tier tray so you can separate your incoming paperwork by child!

 Perhaps somewhere in your home you have a filing cabinet where you keep all of your “important papers”- your tax returns, pay stubs, insurance info, etc. This is NOT that place!
 What you need is a set of quick access folders to file the papers that you will need to use on a regular basis, and these folders should “live” where you are going to use them the most often.
 In my case, they are right on the kitchen counter in my “command center”.
 Here are the folders that are I keep close and handy:

 - “Bills to Pay” Folder– when I get a bill in the mail, I just stick it in this folder until the 10th or 25th of the month when I pay the bills